 Students are expected to take the initiative to solve problems.
 Here are various resources available at Wake Tech:

-- e-Learning Intro: This is required before students can register for any class which has an online component.
+- e-Learning Intro – This is required before students can register for any class with an online component.

 First day of class

 Students are given access to Blackboard, Wake Tech's online learning system, on the first day of class.
 Course goals, objectives, assignments and other material can be found there.

 Students are expected to attend at least 90% of all scheduled class meetings, both online and in person.

 The BEST welcome letter that was sent to your Wake Tech address includes instructions on how to obtain a refund if you withdraw from a class or how to give parents or others access to your personal information.